Murtaza01/obsidian-vault/homework/drama/dr_faustus_exam1.md

 Evil Angel is an abstract character that represent the evil in Faustus.

-#### Q/ What do good and evil angels stands for ?
-\
-They are abstract characters that represent the inner conflict of Faustus, good angel tries to make him follow the path of god, bad angel tries to make him follow black magic.

 **Quote 4/ I'll have them wall all Germany with brass,**\
 **And make swift Rhine circle fair Wittenberg;**\
 **I'll have them fill the public schools with silk,**\